Scottish Gaelic: Scottish Parliament

-The UK government has ratified the European Charter for Regional or Minority Languages in respect of Gaelic.
-Gaelic, along with Irish and Welsh, is designated under Part III of the Charter, which requires the UK Government to take a range of concrete measures in the fields of education, justice, public administration, broadcasting and culture.
-It has not received the same degree of official recognition from the UK Government as Welsh.
-With the advent of devolution, however, Scottish matters have begun to receive greater attention, and it achieved a degree of official recognition when the Gaelic Language (Scotland) Act was enacted by the Scottish Parliament on 21 April 2005.
+The UK government ratified the European Charter for Regional or Minority Languages in respect of Gaelic.
+Gaelic, along with Irish and Welsh, was designated under Part III of the Charter, which required the UK Government to take a range of concrete measures in the fields of education, justice, public administration, broadcasting and culture.
+However Gaelic did not received the same degree of official recognition from the UK Government as Welsh, despite its having long suffered from a lack of use in educational and administrative contexts and having been long suppressed.

-The key provisions of the Act are: